ashwinsingh7/Marketing-Campaign-Analysis/README.md

 ### 4. A/B Testing for Personalisation

 - Compared performance of generic vs personalised ads.
-- Personalised emails yielded a 40% increase in conversions which proved to be highlt statistically significant — indicating value in targeting.
+- Personalised emails yielded a 40% increase in conversions which proved to be highly statistically significant - indicating value in targeting.
+- Also analysed the affects of personalisation in different age groups - found that it lead to higher conversions among younger people, but slightly lower conversions among older people.

   <img width="500" alt="Screenshot 2025-03-28 at 10 50 38 PM" src="https://github.com/user-attachments/assets/9ddf286f-f7bc-4526-99c9-326505356c01" />